geryoc/Ecommerce/README.md

 # Ecommerce

-Simple Ecommerce App as a proof of concept to exercise my skills on ASP.NET Core using .NET 5 and Angular.
+Simple Ecommerce App as a proof of concept to exercise my skills on ASP.NET Core.

+There is a client app using Angular.

 ## Design Principles Used: